HOW TO GET GIGS

 Wedding planners are often tasked with sourcing entertainment, and so getting a good working relationship with a few local planners is never a bad idea.

-Traditionally wedding shows have always been a good way to advertise services to couples.
+Traditionally wedding fairs have always been a good way to advertise services to couples.

 However, they can be very expensive.
 Some very popular wedding shows can charge upwards of £1000 for a stall to exhibit on, and if nothing comes out of it you can end up badly out of pocket.